MrBrunotte/Vacation-Explorer/readme.md

 ### Test Matrix

 I created a testing matrix in Excel.
-It outlines the various tests I made to ensure that the site renders consistently across different plattforms.
-Jasmine testing was not essential for this project.
+It outlines the various tests I made to ensure that the site renders consistently across different plattforms. *Jasmine testing was not essential for this project*.

 ![Test Matrix](Images/Test_matrix.PNG)